andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

   </figcaption>
 </figure>

+Atop the train we venture out onto a multi-level promenade overlooking the city.
+The panoramic vista outstretched before us stretches our credulity.

+Soaking in the experience

+In our meanderings we happen upon a small building with a

 <h4 class="article-subheader">Fjord Fordin'</h4>
 Our plan for the day following our stay in Bergen involves a hike.
 That's about the extent of my knowledge of the plans, I'm just along for the ride.
 Thankfully I brought hiking boots for just this occasion.

-We mosey about after our late night enjoying the midnight sun and trundle onto the streets of Bergen just before checkout time.
+We mosey about after our late night enjoying the midnight sun and spill onto the streets of Bergen just before checkout time.
 We make our way to G&oslash;dt Br&oslash;d for some breakfast and coffee.
 Seeing as it's nearly noon our breakfast consists of deli sandwiches hand crafted to order by perhaps the